NREL/H2Integrate/docs/user_guide/sizing_modes_with_resizeable_converters.md

-# Utilizing Sizing Modes with Resizeable Converters
+# Using Sizing Modes with Resizeable Converters

 When the size of one converter is changed, it may be desirable to have other converters in the plant resized to match.
 This can be done manually by setting the sizes of each converter in the `tech_config`, but it can also be done automatically with resizeable converters.
 Resizeable converters can execute their own built-in sizing methods based on how much of a feedstock can be produced upstream, or how much of a commodity can be offtaken downstream by other converters.
-By connecting the capacities of converters to other converters, one can build a logical re-sizing scheme for a multi-technology plant that will resize all converters by changing just one config parameter.
+By connecting the capacities of converters to other converters, users can build a logical re-sizing scheme for a multi-technology plant that will resize all converters by changing just one config parameter.

 ## Setting up a resizeable converter

-To set up a resizeable converter, take advantage of the `ResizeablePerformanceModelBaseConfig` and `ResizeablePerformanceModelBaseClass`.
+To set up a resizeable converter, use `ResizeablePerformanceModelBaseConfig` and `ResizeablePerformanceModelBaseClass`.
 The `ResizeablePerformanceModelBaseConfig` will declare a `sizing` performance parameter within the the tech_config, which is a dict that specifies the sizing mode.
 The `ResizeablePerformanceModelBaseClass` will automatically parse this dict into the `inputs` and `discrete_inputs` that the performance model will need for resizing.
 Here is the start of an example `tech_config` for such a converter: